SpurgeonPrakash/SpurgeonPrakash/README.md

 # Hi <img height="36px" width="36px" src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" style="display: inline;"> I'm Spurgeon

 * 🌍  I'm based in India
-* 🖥️  See my portfolio at [My Portfolio](https://webdevparadise.com/about)
+* 🖥️  See my portfolio at <a href="https://webdevparadise.com/about" target="blank">My Portfolio</a>
 * ✉️  You can contact me at [prakashamtara07@gmail.com](mailto:prakashamtara07@gmail.com)

 - 🧑🏽‍💼 I’m a software engineer, and I'm currently working on creating a blogging community([Web Dev Paradise](https://webdevparadise.com)).
-- 📙 I’m currently learning Web & Mobile App Development in [Web Dev Paradise](https://webdevparadise.com).
+- 📙 I’m currently learning Web & Mobile App Development in <a href="https://webdevparadise.com/about" target="blank">My Portfolio</a>.
 - 👯 I’m looking to collaborate on web and mobile app development projects.
 - 🤔 I’m looking for a Graphic Designer & Video Editor to start a youtube channel.
 - 💬 Ask me about full-stack web and mobile app development.
-- 📫 How to reach me: [My Portfolio](https://webdevparadise.com/about).
+- 📫 How to reach me: <a href="https://webdevparadise.com/about" target="blank">My Portfolio</a>.
 <!---
 [![Spurgeon's GitHub stats](https://github-readme-stats.vercel.app/api?username=spurgeonprakash&show_icons=true&theme=github_dark)](https://webdevparadise.com)
 -->